- Write a few lines on why you loved the product or the service. Name a few who have been helpful.

 cc: [Name of copy recipient] - Optional -

-Further things to consider when writing compliment letters to business partners
+Further things to consider when writing compliment letters to vendors

 Compliment letters are letters written to commend someone for his/her good deeds.
 The objective of such letters is to praise someone for his/her hard work or achievement.
 Though compliment letters are considered a professional gesture in the corporate world, you can use them in your personal life to appreciate your loved ones for their achievements.
 Compliment letters can be used in instances such as complimenting an employee for a job well done, complimenting the organizing committee for an excellent event, or complimenting someone for winning an award.
 They can also be used to compliment a colleague for delivering a good orientation or sales speech.